Smoke reported from garbage dump fire in Havana: “Visible respiratory issues are already starting to be felt.”

 Facebook

-Recently, a complaint sent to CiberCuba accused the municipal government of San Miguel del Padrón of ordering garbage trucks to dump “all the trash” from the municipality in front of a pre-university institution in Havana.
+Recently, a complaint sent to CiberCuba accused the municipal government of San Miguel del Padrón of ordering garbage trucks to dump “all the trash” from the municipality in front of a pre-university school in Havana.

 Filed under: